Apply for your marriage green card with top-rated lawyer support.

 Transgender and non-binary applicants may also have unique questions when completing immigration forms and moving through each stage in the immigration process.
 One common question Boundless sees from our transgender and non-binary customers is whether or not it is possible to change or update legal names and gender markers on immigration forms.
 The short answer: yes!

-According to USCIS instructions, generally speaking, to update the name and/or gender marker on any immigration document, applicants will need to provide the following documents:
+According to USCIS instructions, generally speaking, to update the name on any immigration document, applicants will need to provide the following documents:

 For legal name changes: A court order for name change or other document proving legal name change

 If you need additional guidance, Transgender Law Center is an advocacy organization that provides legal assistance and other helpful programs for transgender individuals in the U.S..
 Their immigration-specific resources can be found here.